Betsy DeVos Drops Title IX Sexual Assault Guidelines… We Have Strong Words

-This fall semester, Secretary of Education Betsy DeVos takes a bold step on behalf of suspected rapists and sexual assault perpetrators on campuses across the nation.
+This fall semester, Secretary of Education Betsy DeVos takes a font-bold step on behalf of suspected rapists and sexual assault perpetrators on campuses across the nation.

 On September 22, the Department of Education announced that it would be rescinding Title IX guidelines issued in 2011 advising college campuses on their handling of sexual assault.
 The intent of those guidelines was to shine a brighter light on the widespread occurrence of campus rape and sexual assault, to hold colleges to a higher standard of accountability, and to lower the onerous threshold for proof placed upon the victim.